THE SENSED PRESENCE (or the “Feeling of Presence”) and the brain.

 Other pages on this site:

-The next important advance in theory is owed to Gerald Edelman whose work, The Remembered Present (1989), remains one of the more difficult examples of contemporary philosophy.
-In brief, Edelman postulates that the flows of information in the brain are mediated through ‘re-entrant’ feedback loops.
+The next important advance in theory is from Gerald Edelman, whose work, The Remembered Present (1989), remains one of the more difficult examples of contemporary philosophy.
+In brief, Edelman suggests that the flows of information in the brain are mediated through ‘re-entrant‘ feedback loops.
 As evolution provides new cognitive functions, new reentrant loops must be established.
-When language appeared, these loops had to be created between the language areas and every other part of the brain that has a phenomenological correlate; that is, every part of the brain whose activity creates a conscious experience because every phenomena is subject to being names and labels.
+When language appeared, these loops had to be created between the language areas and every other part of the brain that has a phenomenological correlate; that is, every part of the brain whose activity creates a conscious experience, because every phenomenon is subject to being named and labeled.
 Above all, this includes phenomena related to the sense of self.
-The human experience of self, he concludes, is a linguistic phenomena, at least in part.
+The human experience of self, he concludes, is a linguistic phenomenon, at least in part.
 His theory is an attempt at a full explanation of the biological basis of consciousness, and the concept we’ve just outlined is only one feature of a much more comprehensive theory.
 His theory (called the theory of neuronal group selection) corroborates the classical spiritual notion that the mind’s tendency to label phenomena and to spontaneously generate ideation is the primary phenomena associated with normal states of consciousness.

 We should also add the obvious evidence that our sense of self is vulnerable to verbal assaults.
 Self-esteem can rise and fall according to the words we hear from others.
 Further, we are also highly prone to genuine emotional responses to our own linguistic thoughts.